Chevrolet Tahoe: Five-door body (1995–2000)

 For 1995, alongside the debut of the Chevrolet Tahoe nameplate, GM introduced a five-door variant of the model line.
 A response to the overall decline of three-door SUVs (of all sizes), the five-door Tahoe/Yukon bridged the size gap between the mid-size Blazer/Jimmy and the larger Suburban wagons.
-To accommodate the second set of doors, the body was stretched 6 inches in wheelbase and 11 inches in length (remaining 12 inches shorter in wheelbase and 20 inches shorter in length than the Suburban).
+To accommodate the second set of doors, the body was stretched six inches in wheelbase and 11 inches in length (remaining 12 inches shorter in wheelbase and 20 inches shorter in length than the Suburban).

 Visually, the five-door Tahoe/Yukon differed from the Suburban primarily with its shorter rear overhang and narrower cargo-area window; the vehicle was not offered with a third-row seat.
 The rear doors of the Tahoe/Yukon are notched at the bottom to accommodate the rear wheel well (on the Suburban, they extend to the rocker panel).
 In addition to the split rear tailgate, the five-door body was also offered with the split-panel doors from the Suburban (a rare feature on the three-door Tahoe/Yukon).

 Five-door Yukon and Tahoe production started on January 20, 1995, at Janesville Assembly.
-The Tahoe was Motor Trend magazine's Truck of the Year for 1996.
-Introduced for 1999, the Yukon Denali and the Cadillac Escalade used the five-door wagon body exclusively.
+The Tahoe was named Motor Trend magazine's Truck of the Year for 1996.
+The Yukon Denali and the Cadillac Escalade, introduced for 1999, used the five-door wagon body exclusively.